 Connect the heating pipes from the site supply.
-The top connection should be used as the outlet to ensure complete filling/venting of the annulus with heating/cooling liquids.
-Steam is usually in at the top, out at the bottom to permit condensate drainage.
+The top connection should be used as the outlet to ensure complete filling/venting of the annulus with heating liquids.
+Steam is usually in at the top, out at the bottom.

 4.5.5 Final checks